 2.A.43 The Lysosomal Cystine Transporter (LCT) Family

 The LCT family includes proteins that are derived from animals, plants and fungi.
 They exhibit 7 putative transmembrane α-helical spanners (TMSs) and vary in size between 247 and 487 amino acyl residues although most have between 300 and 400 residues.
 One of the animal proteins is the lysosomal cystine transporter of humans, also called cystinosin, encoded by the CTNS gene.
 Mutations in this protein cause nephropathic intermediate cystinosis (Thoene et al., 1999; Zhai et al., 2001).
 In cystinotic renal proximal tubules (RPTs), defects in cystinosin function results in reduced reabsorption of solutes by apical Na+ solute cotransport systems, including the Na+/Phosphate cotransport system, due to decreased expression of the other transporters (Taub et al., 2011).
+This family has been reported to have the MtN3 fold (Ferrada and Superti-Furga 2022).

 Evidence suggests that cystinosin transports cystine out of lysosomes in a pmf-dependent process.
 The pmf across the lysosomal membrane is generated by a V-type ATPase which hydrolyzes cytoplasmic ATP to pump protons into the lysosomal lumen (Smith et al., 1987).
 Removal of the C-terminal GYDQL lysosomal sorting motif causes cystinosin to migrate to the plasma membrane with the intralysosomal face of cystinosin facing the extracellular medium (Kalatzis et al., 2001).
 The cells then take up cystine in a pmf-dependent process.